ntrel/cpp2/README.md

 ### Null dereferences

-Initialization from null is an error:
+Initialization or assignment from null is an error:
 ```c++
     q: *int = nullptr; // error
 ```
-`cppfront` has a `-n` switch to detect unchecked pointer dereferences.
+Note: `cppfront` has a `-n` switch to detect pointer dereferences.

 # Functions